Nick-cpp/rasciit/README.md

-if you use arch by the way you can download this package from AUR ( yay -S rasciit )
+if you use arch by the way you can download this package from AUR ( yay -S ratyper )

 compilation from source code: